zerohnh/Surfing/README.md

 5. LAN Sharing
 - Enable hotspot to allow other devices to connect.

-> For other devices to access the console backend, just use (http://currentWiFigateway:9090/ui).
+> If other devices need to access the console backend, just use (http://Current WiFi Gateway:9090/ui).

+6. Private DNS
+- **When enabled**, please **ensure the module service is running properly**, **otherwise**, it may affect CN resolution and result in **no internet connection**.
+- This is an optional feature ✅
+- It is recommended to enable it.

+> This is to fully solve some IPv6 DNS request leaks under Wan0.

+7. Host File
+- No need to mount
+   - Just delete the file.
+- To remount
+   - Create a new file in the `etc` folder.
+- All modifications take effect immediately.

+> Domain IP redirection.

 </details>